ansys/aali-flowkit-python/doc/source/index.rst

-Allie Flowkit Python documentation |version|
+Aali Flowkit Python documentation |version|
 =============================================

-The Allie Flowkit Python is a Python service that exposes features from Allie Flowkit to Python users.
-This documentation provides information on how to install and use the Allie Flowkit Python.
+The Aali Flowkit Python is a Python service that exposes features from Aali Flowkit to Python users.
+This documentation provides information on how to install and use the Aali Flowkit Python.

-The Allie Flowkit Python offers these main features:
+The Aali Flowkit Python offers these main features: